roverdotcom/django-inlinecss/README.md

 ## About

-Inlining CSS is necessary for email generation and sending but is currently a suprisingly large hassle.
+Inlining CSS is necessary for email generation and sending but is currently a surprisingly large hassle.

 This library aims to make it a breeze in the Django template language.